 Buying common stock is an integral part of many investors’ financial plans.
 While common stock comes with some risk, they give investors potential for growth.
 Before you find a broker and actually buy the stocks, make sure you’ve gone over your finances.
 Also, know which stocks you want to buy that will help you achieve your financial goals.

 - A financial advisor can help you get into stock investing.
-Finding the right financial advisor that fits your needs doesn’t have to be hard.
-SmartAsset’s free tool matches you with financial advisors in your area in 5 minutes.
-If you’re ready to be matched with local advisors that will help you achieve your financial goals, get started now.
+If you don’t have a financial advisor yet, finding one doesn’t have to be hard.
+SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 - You’re going to want a diversified portfolio.
 This means that your investments range from different kinds of stocks to various bonds and more.
 You can determine your own asset allocation based on your risk tolerance and time horizon.